annabelleg/APCSProject/README.md

 - deleted GetName.java because it was pointless
 - fixed the GenerateName code that goes through the csv and stuff
   - added a code the find the match and return it <--haven't tested this yet but that will happen as soon as we write the code that uses the findMatch code and stuff!!
+  - updated the actionPerformed code so that when you click the "Get Name!" button something actually happens
+    - as of yet, that "something" is that it gives you an error, but that will be fixed soon!!
+- updated the calculate() code so that it can take both Strings and Integers so that it can take into account things like country of origin and stuff

 ####THINGS WE HAVE YET TO DO/FIX: